By Tess Brady Heribacka

 OASIS has been in existence for 11 years now.
 And we just keep getting better, thanks to all our supporters.
 We utilize area businesses to have our packaging events, and social media has helped to get further recognition.
 My two friends have moved on with their own lives, and are no longer Co-Founders, but will remain forever in my heart.
 I now have a high school friend, Mary Elmore Hutt as the Director of Marketing, and a Girl Scout leader, Beth Garrison, as our Director of Fund Raising and Photographer.

 My boys have come home after two tours in Iraq and Afghanistan.
-My son Zach was shot and medically retired.
-He brought home with him two Purple Hearts.
-Doug completed 11 years of service this May and obtained his pilot license.
+One bringing home with him two Purple Hearts.
+The other having completed 11 years of service, obtained his pilot license.
 Knowing our mission statement of providing support to all our troops until everyone returns home, I have kept OASIS going.
 There are young men and women that still need support and know they are appreciated.
 We were presented with the United States President’s Volunteer Service Award for our commitment to strengthen our nation and communities through volunteer service for 2016.
 In July 2017, we were awarded the 2017 Space Coast Public Service Hall of Fame Award for a Non Profit Organization.
 We have sent thousands of packages and received countless letters of gratitude from our military men and women.
 It’s what keeps us going.
 Our troops bear one of the most solemn responsibilities in our nation, a duty they could not, and would not, leave for others to assume.
 Certainly serving them is the highest honor and responsibility all of us could have in our lives, an honor we will carry with us and treasure for eternity.

 OASIS will continue to strive to support each and every one of our military men and women.
 Together with the help of our volunteers and supporters, we thank each and every one of you for making OASIS a success.
 God Bless our Troops and God Bless America!